MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 You must have a [!INCLUDE[prod_short](../includes/prod_short.md)] account.

-For example you can create demo account or start trial.
+For example, you can create demo account or start trial.
 Learn more at [Preparing demonstrations of [!INCLUDE[prod_short](../includes/prod_short.md)]](/dynamics365/business-central/dev-itpro/administration/demo-environment.md) and [Sign up for the trial](../trial-signup.md).

 ## Connect Business Central to the Shopify shop